mikeevstropov/loopback4-acl/README.md

 ## How to make it work?

 1. Implement your own `User` (required) and `Role` (optional).
-2. Implement `ACLUserService` to resolve the session user and roles.
+2. Implement `ACLUserService` to resolve the session user.
 3. Implement `login` method to expose JWT token.
 4. Enable `ACLComponent` in your App.

 ### Implement `ACLUserService`

-The User Service is designed to resolve a session user by `TokenPayload` and his principals (roles).
+The User Service is designed to resolve a session user by `TokenPayload` and his principals (roles) as option.

 ```ts
 export class UserService implements ACLUserService {